FOREX-Dollar falls against euro on worries over U.S. labor market

 "The data this morning was weak enough to add a touch of concern to the market," said Jason Leinwand, managing director at Riverside Risk Advisors in New York.
 "The market is definitely leaning away more and more from the prospects of a Fed hike this year."

-On Wall Street, the benchmark S&P 500 stock index was last up 0.11 percent.
-(Additional reporting by Anirban Nag in London; Editing by Bernadette Baum and Chris Reese)
+On Wall Street, the benchmark S&P 500 stock index was last down 0.12 percent.
+(Additional reporting by Anirban Nag in London; Editing by Bernadette Baum)

 * Sterling drops after largest one-day rise since at least 1998